 If you’re looking for a toy or gift for younger science-loving kids and couldn’t find something in the list above try these weather-related gifts and toys for kids.

-While it obviously won’t have the accuracy of the professional home weather stations for adults, 4M’s weather station kit is a great way to introduce kids aged 8-15 to meteorology.
-It includes a functional wind vane, an anemometer, a thermometer, and a rain gauge.
-The kit also includes instructions to perform a variety of weather-related science experiments.
+While it obviously won’t have the accuracy of a digital weather station, the You-Track-It Weather Lab is a great way to introduce kids aged 8 and up to meteorology.
+It includes a functional wind vane, an anemometer, a thermometer, a rain gauge, and a compass.
+The kit also includes instructions on weather-related challenges, a booklet with weather facts, and a board for tracking measurements.

 Recommended Age: 8 and up

-Another cool weather gift for kids is the 4M Tornado Maker Science Kit.
-It comes with everything necessary to transform a recycled soda bottle into a tornado maker.
-It does require a bit of assembly so this would be a project that is best done with adult supervision.
+Another cool weather gift for kids is the 4M Weather Science Kit.
+It includes six exciting activities that help children understand how real-world weather works.
+The package provides weather stations for kids.
+The experiments do require a bit of assembly, so this would be a project that is best done with adult supervision.

 Recommended Age: 8 and up